gvwilson/sdxpy/src/interp/index.md

 <div class="callout" markdown="1">
 ### Recursion

-A [%g recursion "recursive function" %] is one that calls itself, either directly or indirectly.
-Recursion has a reputation for being hard to understand, but as our interpreter shows, it's a natural way to solve a wide range of problems.
+[%i "recursion" "Recursion" %] has a reputation for being hard to understand, but as our interpreter shows, it's a natural way to solve a wide range of problems.
 `do` calls functions like `do_add` to do things;